If I Were You (2006 film)

 If I Were You (Se Eu Fosse Você) is a 2006 Brazilian comedy film directed by Daniel Filho.

 The film was a box office success, having the largest audience of a Brazilian film in 2006.
-It was followed by the sequel Se Eu Fosse Você 2 (2009).
+It was followed by the sequel Se Eu Fosse Você 2 (2009) and Se Eu Fosse Você 3 (2026).

 Plot

 The film follows the story of Cláudio, a successful publicist who owns his own agency, and Helena, his wife, a music teacher who takes care of a children's choir.
 Accustomed to the day-by-day marriage routine, they occasionally argue.
 One day they have a bigger fight than normal, which causes something inexplicable to happen: they switch bodies.
 Terrified, Claudio and Helena try to appear normal until they can reverse the situation.
 But to do so they will have to fully assume each other's lives.